TRouR/cataschevastica_db/OLTP Database/README.md

   - `Data_Population.sql`: Populates the OLTP database with sample data.
   - `Command_Statements_Cataschevastica.sql`: Statements to simulate operations, such as placing orders, completing production, and marking deliveries.
   - `Queries_Cataschevastica.sql`: Predefined queries for generating reports, such as order status, production, and delivery insights.

+## Usage

+- **Placing Orders**: Insert a new order via the command script, and track its status across production and delivery stages.
+- **Running Reports**: Use predefined SQL queries to extract insights on production, delivery, and customer orders.